grafana/tempo/docs/sources/tempo/traceql/metrics-queries/functions.md

 ### Parameters

-Numerical field that you want to calculate the minimum, maximum or average of.
+Numerical field that you want to calculate the minimum, maximum, or average of.

 ### Examples